Paul Trueman: Storylines

-Paul eventually decides to leave Walford and join Anthony travelling over Europe, but returns to the square to see Patrick marry his next wife Yolande (Angela Wynter) and is thus persuaded to stay in Walford.
+Paul eventually decides to leave Walford and join Anthony travelling over Europe, but returns to the square to see Patrick marry his next wife, Yolande (Angela Wynter), and is thus persuaded to stay in Walford.
 Paul has a spell working with troubled youth, but begins to get involved in crime again when he starts drug-dealing for the square's crime boss Andy Hunter (Michael Higgs).
 Towards Christmas 2004, Paul ends up getting arrested by the police who are investigating Andy's criminal empire; Paul is eventually forced to inform the police about Andy's gangland activities in order to avoid facing a prison sentence.
-Soon enough, Paul is authorized to help the police entrap Andy in a drug trade.
+Soon enough, Paul is authorised to help the police entrap Andy in a drug trade.
 However, this fails when Andy becomes suspicious and escapes the sting operation.
-When they cross paths with each other later on, Andy realizes that Paul has grassed him up to the police and arranges to have him killed in retribution.
-Paul considers escaping, but realises his family would be in danger if he does - so he says a tearful goodbye to Patrick and the family.
+When they cross paths with each other later on, Andy realises that Paul has grassed him up to the police and arranges to have him killed in retribution.
+Paul considers escaping, but realises his family would be in danger if he does, so he says a tearful goodbye to Patrick and the family.
 A taxi then arrives for Paul, whose driver is actually a hitman sent by Andy to kill Paul for his betrayal.
-Paul tells Patrick he is leaving and will not be seen again., which leaves his father unaware that Paul is actually leaving to be killed.
-As he leaves the square, Paul asks the driver to 'make it quick' as his family and Andy separately watch him depart the square; Paul would be killed off-screen.
+Paul tells Patrick he is leaving and will not be seen again, which leaves his father unaware that Paul is actually leaving to be killed.
+As he leaves the square, Paul asks the driver to 'make it quick' as his family and Andy separately watch him depart the square; Paul was killed off-screen.

-A month later in January 2005, Patrick begins to grow suspicious about Paul's fate and questions Andy upon realizing that he was the last person to have spoken to Paul before his 'departure'.
-Andy frequently denies knowing what has happened to Paul and attempts to get Patrick to drop the subject to no avail.
-Patrick continues to pester Andy for information and attempts to do so again when the latter is having a meet-up with fellow mob boss Johnny Allen (Billy Murray), who thereupon realizes that Andy has had Paul killed.
+A month later, in January 2005, Patrick begins to grow suspicious about Paul's fate, and questions Andy upon realising that he was the last person to have spoken to Paul before his 'departure'.
+Andy frequently denies knowing what has happened to Paul, and attempts to get Patrick to drop the subject, to no avail.

+Patrick continues to pester Andy for information, and attempts to do so again when the latter is having a meet-up with fellow mob boss Johnny Allen (Billy Murray), who thereupon realises that Andy has had Paul killed.
 In order to build-up his plans to usurp Andy's status as the square's reigning gangland boss, Johnny arranges for Paul's body to be unearthed.
 When that happens, Patrick is visited by the police and he is devastated to learn that Paul has been killed.

-After identifying Paul's corpse, Patrick realizes that Andy had Paul killed and confronts him about it.
+After identifying Paul's corpse, Patrick realises that Andy had Paul killed and confronts him about it.
 Andy denies this, but Patrick swears revenge on Andy for having Paul killed by telling him "Paul's ghost is not going to rest, until I make you pay for it!".
-In February 2005, Paul's funeral takes place and a few weeks later Andy gets killed by Johnny - much to Patrick's delight in his theory that justice has been served for Paul's murder.
+In February 2005, Paul's funeral takes place and a few weeks later Andy gets killed by Johnny, much to Patrick's delight, as Patrick feels that justice has been served for Paul's murder.